zhikangfan-jyd/toploansadviser/content/reviews/loan-depot.md

               </div>
               <ul class="list">
                                 <li>The company does not advertise the loan rates on their website, which creates inconvenience for the prospective customers.</li>
-<li>Although there are several loan products being offered by the company, they do not include USDA loans, home equity loans, or reverse loans.
+<li>Although there are several loan products being offered by the company, they do not include USDA loans, <a href="/best-home-equity-loan" target="_blank" rel="noopener noreferrer">home equity loans</a>, or reverse loans.
 So customers who are interested in those loans cannot do business with Loan Depot.</li>
 <li>The company does not allow an alternative source of credit data.
 They only accept data from the three major credit bureaus.
 Hence, people with poor credit cannot use utility bills to apply for a loan as an alternative credit data source.</li>
 <li>There is only one option for refinancing with jumbo loans: a cash-out refinance scheme.</li>
 <li>Several customers have said that the website of the company is difficult to use or understand.</li>